-5.8 Creating a floppy with RAID driver
+5.7 Creating a RAID driver disk

-A floppy disk with the Promise® SATA 378 or FastTrak 378 driver is required when installing Windows® XP or Windows® 2000 operating systems.
-You can create a floppy disk with the RAID driver using Makedisk.exe utility.
-A floppy disk with a RAID driver is necessary when configuring RAID installations.
+A floppy disk with the Intel[®] RAID driver is required when installing Windows[®] XP/2000 operating system.
+You can create a RAID driver disk using the Makedisk.exe utility in the support CD.

-To create a floppy disk with RAID driver:
+To create a RAID driver disk:

-- 1. Insert the motherboard support CD into the CD-ROM drive and locate the Makedisk.exe utility for your RAID controller. - A. The Promise® SATA 378 driver is located in "\Drivers\Promise\378ATA\Makedisk.exe" of the motherboard support CD. - B. The Makedisk.exe utility for the FastTrak 378 driver is located in "\Drivers\Promise\378RAID\Makedisk.exe" of the motherboard support CD. - C. The Makedisk.exe utility for the Intel® RAID driver is located in "\Drivers\Chipset\IAA\Makedisk.exe" of the motherboard support CD.
+1. Insert the motherboard support CD into the CD-ROM drive and locate the Makedisk.exe utility for your RAID controller.

+The Makedisk.exe utility for the Intel® RAID driver is located in "\Drivers\Chipset\IAA\Makedisk.exe" of the motherboard support CD.

-The Makedisk.exe utility for Intel® RAID is supported in Windows® XP only.
+The Makedisk.exe utility for Intel[®] RAID is supported in Windows[®] XP/ 2000 only.

 - 2. Insert a clean floppy disk into the floppy disk drive and execute Makedisk.exe.
-Follow succeeding screen instructions. - 3.
+Follow succeeding screen instructions to complete the process. - 3.
 Write-protect the floppy disk to avoid computer virus infection.

-To use the floppy with RAID driver:
+To install the RAID driver:

-- 1. During the OS installation, the system prompts to press the F6 key to install third-party SCSI or RAID driver. - 2.
-Press <F6> then insert the floppy disk with RAID driver into the floppy disk drive. - 3.
-Follow succeeding screen instructions.
+- 1. During the OS installation, the system prompts you to press the F6 key to install third-party SCSI or RAID driver. - 2.
+Press <F6> then insert the RAID disk driver into the floppy disk drive. - 3.
+Follow the succeeding screen instructions to complete the installation.